ardevd/Bypass-Safemedia/README.md

-# Bypass-Safemedia
+# Bypass Safemedia

-Simple Magisk module for disabling the safe audio level warning message.
+A simple Magisk module that will disable the safe volume level warning when increasing your media volume above the designated safe level.

+This is accomplished by setting ```audio.safemedia.bypass=true```.